paytonrules/paytonrules.github.io/software-development/_posts/2015-02-13-get-started-today.markdown

 This brings me to my second point...

-### Test What Changes
+#### Test What Changes

-Don't add tests to everything, but do test what changes.
-Some teams add Unit Testing as a task to "what is done" but I frown on that because it implies Unit Tests are a separate step.
-A step that can be cut to save time.
-You know you're doing Unit Testing right when you can no longer estimate it as a separate task, it's too integrated with your development practice.

-That said moving forward write unit tests for what changes.
+Don't add tests to everything, test what changes.
+Simple.
 You know what changes a lot?
 Stuff that's broken!
 You know what doesn't change a lot?
 Stuff that works!
-This limits the changes to the things that really need it.
+This limits the tests to the things that really need it.

-### Review the Tests First
+#### Review the Tests First

 You won't get perfect coverage on your initial tests.
 You'll probably skip the data store, or the UI, or both.
 That's okay.
 You'll start extracting logic into a domain model that's not just a reflection of the database.
 The design will start to look weird.
 That's also okay - provided the team understands why the hell you're doing it.